Hansik33/Medical-journal/README.md

 * [Screenshots](#screenshots)
 ## General info
 Project for a competition "Hack Heroes 2020" \
-Add, edit and manage your patients.
+Make and edit a patients' list, then analyze data by criteria.
 All in one place.  \
 Front-end: [@Hansik33](https://github.com/Hansik33) \
 Back-end: &nbsp;[@Sledziux](https://github.com/Sledziux)
 ## Screenshots